 If you’re lucky enough to visit during the Chinese New Year this area gets really exciting.
 Try all the food on offer and watch the dragon parade.

 I hope you’ve enjoyed this Manchester neighbourhood guide!
 I love exploring Manchester in my spare time so expect to see plenty of posts covering the city and its surroundings.
-For example, check out my suggested Manchester weekend itinerary for a first-time visitor here.
-For more UK city guides, check out my post on Southport here.
+For example, check out my suggested Manchester weekend itinerary for a first-time visitor here or my guide to free things to do in Manchester.
+For more UK city guides, check out my posts on Southport and Chester.

 Like this post?
 Don’t forget to pin it for later!